Irfanali14313/Cupid-Link/README.md

 ## Why Cupid Link?

-- **Unlimited Swipes, Every Day!**
-  Swipe as much as you want, whenever you want.
-There’s no daily limit, so you can keep exploring new connections without ever hitting a wall.

 - **Swipe Right for Fun!**
   Discover new connections with an easy, addictive swipe interface.
 No more complicated menus or awkward introductions—just swipe, match, and start chatting!